| Site1 | |

 R examples

-Why do species occurs in specific locations?
+Why do species occur in specific locations?

 Why do some species coexist while others do not?